 negotiate the salary of new employees with the right data

-If you’re hiring new employees, you’ll need to be prepared to negotiate salaries.
-Our salary guide can help you understand market trends so you can offer competitive rates.
+If you’re hiring new employees, you must be prepared to negotiate salaries.
+Our 2024 salary guide can help you understand market trends so you can offer competitive rates.

 Cutting corners on salary may lead to hiring lower-quality candidates who can’t do the job or will accept a better offer as soon as they find one.

-Ensure your hiring budget reflects reality, then use our salary guide to determine a salary range you can use to adjust your final offer based on the skills and experience of the successful candidate.
+Ensure your hiring budget reflects reality, then use our salary guide to determine the salary range for employees that you can use to adjust your final offer based on the skills and experience of the successful candidate.

 include salaries in job descriptions